JonathanM2ndoza/Nginx-Docker-Spring-Boot/README.md

 # Nginx-Docker-Spring-Boot

-This example has a basic configuration of NGINX, Tomcat and PostgreSQL.
-It is necessary to activate HTTPS / SSL security in Tomcat and NGINX for a production environment.
+This example has a basic configuration of NGINX, Tomcat and PostgreSQL for a Testing or Development environment.
+For a production environment it is necessary to activate HTTPS / SSL security in Tomcat and NGINX.

 ### Configure the values of file Dockerfile for PostgreSQL